renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 ## Release process

 - **Rolling release**: - Ubuntu 18.04 platform will be automatically updated in small increments, meaning that users will always have the latest versions of software.
 - **Schedule**: The image will be updated bi-weekly, on the first and third week of every month.
-Updates can be followed on [Semaphore Changelog](/docs/platform-changelog.html).
 Updates may happen sooner if there are any security updates or bug fixes that need to be implemented.
+For updates please check [changelng](#changelog)
 - **No action required**: Since rolling release process is used to update this image no action is required on user side.
 Newest version of software and services will be automatically available to users once the update happenes.

 ## Supported software stack